ACCME Offers Guidance for CME Providers Related to Revised Industry Codes in Europe and Asia

 The ACCME is aware of the changes to the codes of conduct that have been introduced by MedTech Europe, AdvaMed, and APACMed, organizations that represent the device manufacturing industry.
 Beginning in 2018, the expectations of the revised codes require member manufacturers to discontinue direct payments to clinicians to fund attendance by these clinicians at professional development activities.
 The manufacturers may continue to support the engagement of clinicians in professional development activities through grants given to health systems/employers, and through grants to accredited CME providers.

-Standards for Commercial Support Apply Internationally
+Standards for Integrity and Independence Apply Internationally

 - Make all decisions regarding the use of the support independent of any company or companies

 - Have a signed written agreement with the company that includes the specific terms and conditions of the support

 - Use the funds only for the educational activity and to offset the cost of participation to the learners as a whole

 - Not pay for travel, lodging, honoraria, or personal expenses for non-teacher or non-author participants of the supported educational activity

 - Disclose to learners the source and (if in-kind) the nature of the commercial support